thecypherzen/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

 *PS*
 ---
-After completing this project on the third deadline, I must say that it is a very interesing one.
+After completing this project, I must say that it is a very interesing one.
 I learned how to use tmux and strace ([see a substack I wrote here](https://))to troubleshoot a wordpress server.
 This project also gave me a deeper understanding of how wordpress works under the hood, boosting my confidence working with it.

 ---